All Episodes

 Wow.

-So, what did you do, Mike?
+So what did you do, Mike?

-You heard he was back, you heard he was in Phoenix, and after you sighed a big sigh of relief, I'm sure, because you were accused, and your friend's back, what did you do?
+And after you sighed a big sigh of relief, I'm sure, because you were accused, and your friend's back.

-Well, obviously I wanted to get down there and see him, you know?
+Well, obviously, I wanted to get down there and see him, you know.

 But I wasn't able to do that for another couple of days more.